-Pilgrims praying at the Haram mosque in God commanded the Abraham and his son, Ishmael, to build..
-In this mosque is the Kaaba (the black building in the picture) which turn toward when .
-The Kaaba is the place of which
+Pilgrims praying at the Haram mosque in Makkah.
+In this mosque is the Kaaba (the black building in the picture) which Muslims turn toward when praying.
+The Kaaba is the place of worship which God commanded the Prophets Abraham and his son, Ishmael, to build.

-The rites of the 1 and ask for what they wish and for His , in what is often thought of as a preview of the Day of .include circling the Kaaba seven times and going seven times between the hillocks of Safa and Marwa, as Hagar did during her search for water.
-Then the pilgrims stand together in Arafa
+The rites of the Hajj include circling the Kaaba seven times and going seven times between the hillocks of Safa and Marwa, as Hagar did during her search for water.
+Then the pilgrims stand together in Arafa 1 and ask God for what they wish and for His forgiveness, in what is often thought of as a preview of the Day of Judgment.

-The end of the Muslim calendar.is marked by a festival, Eid Al-Adha, which is celebrated with prayers.
-This, and Eid al-Fitr, a feast-day commemorating the end of , are the two annual festivals of the
+The end of the Hajj is marked by a festival, Eid Al-Adha, which is celebrated with prayers.
+This, and Eid al-Fitr, a feast-day commemorating the end of Ramadan, are the two annual festivals of the Muslim calendar.

 - An area about 15 miles from Makkah